Heritage Seed Library

 We undertake targeted activities to protect diversity and encourage seed conservation.

-Garden Organic's Heritage Seed Library (HSL) aims to conserve and make available vegetable varieties, mainly of European varieties, that are not widely available.
-We are not a gene-bank and all our collection, once we have enough seed, will become available through our annual catalogue.
+The Heritage Seed Library (HSL) aims to conserve and make available vegetable varieties, mainly of European varieties, that are not widely available.
+We are not a gene-bank and all our collection, once we have enough seed, will become available through our annual seed list.

 The National Heritage Garden at Le Manoir is run in partnership with Garden Organic’s Heritage Seed Library (HSL) and was opened by Michelin Starred Chef, Raymond Blanc, in June 2014, to showcase rare heritage vegetables from the Heritage Seed Library.